-UPDATE August 2016: Cloud Academy recently published a complete and updated learning path with 19 hours of content, 7 video courses, 300+ questions and explanations and 15 hands-on-labs to prepare for AWS Certified Solutions Architect – Associate level.
-We usually update our AWS Certifications paths every month or two months to reflect changes and new products now included in the certifications.
+(Update) We’ve recently published a complete and updated Solutions Architect Associate Certification Learning Path that includes video Courses, Hands-on Labs, and Quizzes prepare for AWS Certified Solutions Architect – Associate level.
+We regularly update our AWS Certifications Learning Paths to reflect changes and new products now included in the certifications.

 It is a well-known fact that AWS is the leading IaaS provider across the world.
 In addition, due to its aggressive and innovative offering, AWS leads the race for Infrastructure Cloud by miles in comparison to its peers.
-Considering its popularity, AWS started the AWS certification program of April, 2013.
+Considering its popularity, AWS started the AWS certification program in April 2013.
 AWS certification focus on three career streams: